adoubt/adoubt/README.md

-- 👀I’m looking for sponsorship.
+- 👀 looking for sponsorship.

 <!---
 adoubt/adoubt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.